jberes/ThumbnailBuilder/net-core/readme.md

-# Project Construction Guide Using Reveal BI SDK and Reveal SDK Dom Library
+# Creating the .NET Core Thumbnail Viewer

-This is a detailed step-by-step guide on how to construct the project.
+This step-by-step demonstrates how to build the .NET Core backend for a client-side thumbnail generator for Reveal dashboards.
+This is generic backend code, it can be used with any HTML / JavaScript client, like pure HTML, Angular, Blazor, React, Vue, etc.

-## Step 0: Create a new .NET Core Web API project in Visual Studio
+## Create a new .NET Core Web API project in Visual Studio

 - Start Visual Studio and create a new .NET Core Web API project.
 - After creating the project, create a folder named `Dashboards` in the project.
 - Download the file from [this link](https://github.com/jberes/ThumbnailBuilder/blob/main/Dashboards.zip), unzip it, and place the sample dashboards in the `Dashboards` folder.
 These sample dashboards will be used to render the thumbnails.

-## Step 1: Add the Reveal.Sdk and Reveal.Sdk.Dom Nuget packages
+## Add the Reveal.Sdk and Reveal.Sdk.Dom Nuget packages

 - Add the `Reveal.Sdk` and `Reveal.Sdk.Dom` Nuget packages to your project.
 - Then, add the following using statements to your `program.cs` file: